npms-io/npms-analyzer/docs/architecture.md

 ### Evaluation

-The evaluation phased uses the `info` object that was previously collected to evaluate different aspects of the module.
+The evaluation phase uses the `info` object that was previously collected to evaluate different aspects of the module.
 These aspects are divide in four categories:

 - quality
 - popularity